-UK Accountancy Affinity Group issues advisory note to practitioners
+Accountancy AML Supervisors' Group issues advisory note to practitioners

 In these difficult and challenging times, criminals may adapt their methods to exploit vulnerabilities and benefit from financial crimes.
 Action Fraud recently disclosed that it had received 21 reports of fraud linked to the virus last month, with victims’ losses totalling over £800,000.
 Therefore, it is imperative that accountants remain vigilant regarding money laundering and terrorist financing risks and implement effective measures to minimise these risks.

-The UK Accountancy Affinity Group (AAG), which includes the Institute of Financial Accountants and all the accountancy sector supervisors named in the Money Laundering Regulations, has jointly published an advisory note, highlighting key AML risks and challenges for the accountancy profession associated with the Covid-19 crisis.
+The Accountancy AML Supervisors' Group (AASG), which includes the Institute of Financial Accountants and all the accountancy sector supervisors named in the Money Laundering Regulations, has jointly published an advisory note, highlighting key AML risks and challenges for the accountancy profession associated with the Covid-19 crisis.
 It also includes information to help the profession comply with their ongoing obligations under the Money Laundering Regulations.